Priyamudan: Plot

-One day, Vasanth Kumar comes to Jaipur for a music audition, which he had missed when he donated blood to Priya.
-Vasanth arranges room for him but fears that he might find the truth.
-He goes to the hospital where Priya was admitted and tears the certificate of admission.
-Vasanth Kumar sees this, and they go to a nearby hill station.
-Vasanth Kumar starts arguing with Vasanth for cheating his name.
-Vasanth apologizes and admits the truth, but Vasanth Kumar abuses Priya.
+One day, Vasanth Kumar comes to Jaipur for a music audition, which he had missed when he donated blood to Priya earlier.
+Vasanth arranges room for him to stay, but fears that he might find the truth.
+He goes to the same hospital where Priya was admitted and tears the certificate of her admission.
+Vasanth Kumar sees this, confronts Vasanth and they go to a nearby hill station.
+Vasanth Kumar starts arguing with Vasanth for misusing his name to love Priya.
+Vasanth apologises and admits the truth, but Vasanth Kumar abuses Priya.
 In anger, Vasanth accidentally beats Vasanth Kumar but tries to save him.
 Having no way, Vasanth Kumar sacrifices his life for his friend's sake.
-Shocked by this incident, Vasanth decides to transform himself into a good gentleman and thereby leaves his behavior as that of a psychopath.
+Shocked by this incident, Vasanth decides to transform himself into a good gentleman and thereby leaves his psychopath nature behind.
 Vasanth then sincerely starts to take care of Priya.

-Meanwhile, Muthukumaraswamy and Gopal come to know that the real murderer of Rangarajan and Vasanth Kumar is Vasanth.
+Meanwhile, Lawrence and Gopal come to know that the real murderer of Rangarajan and Vasanth Kumar is none other than Vasanth himself.
 Priya also learns about this and runs from Jaipur.
-Vasanth searches for her and is finally beaten by Priya for cheating her lover's name and for killing Rangarajan.
+Vasanth searches for her and is finally beaten by Priya for cheating her lover's name and for killing her father.
 After that, she notices her earring, which was taken by Vasanth when he first visited Jaipur.
 He tells her all the truths and the incidents.
 She feels sorry for him and decides to reciprocate his love.
-However, the police shoots Vasanth, and he dies immediately, unable to bear the pain.
-Priya bursts in tears.
+However, the police officers shoot Vasanth, and he dies immediately, unable to bear the pain.
+Priya bursts in tears after realising Vasanth's true love towards her.
 The film ends with a sad note with Vasanth advising the audience "not to live like him, because they will realize their terrific destiny".